phingofficial/phing/README.md

 ----------------

-  If you are contributing code to the Phing project and want to use PhpStorm for development feel free to ask me (Ben [bschultz.bb@gmail.com]) for our Open Source License.
+  If you are contributing code to the Phing project and want to use PhpStorm for development feel free to ask Ben (bschultz.bb@gmail.com] for our Open Source License.

   Proud to use: